 Short Ownership Horizon

-With 12-13 year payback periods, solar panels require long-term ownership to realize full financial benefits.
+With 12-13 year payback periods, solar panels require long-term ownership to realise the full benefit.
 If you’re planning to move within 3-5 years, the property value increase may not fully compensate for installation costs, especially if buyers don’t value solar as highly as expected.

 Exception: If you’re confident solar will add £7,000+ to your sale price (which data suggests is likely), the investment can still make sense even with shorter ownership.